Independent Financial Consultant. Former Governor of the World Bank.

 Prior to his consultancy career, Orynbayev held multiple high-ranking positions in the Government of Kazakhstan, establishing himself as a leading voice on economic, employment, and education issues.
 He served as the Deputy Prime Minister from 2007-2013, Aide to the President on economic policy from 2013-2015, and also worked as the Governor of the World Bank on behalf of Kazakhstan.
 As Deputy Prime Minister of Kazakhstan, he helped steer the nation out of the 2008 Financial Crisis.

 Orynbayev is an expert in global economics and geopolitics, often writing about economic trends and issues worldwide.
-He is a regular, outspoken commentator on these topics across the press, with past appearances in American Banker, City A.M., Schwab Network, and IFLR, among others.
+He is a regular outspoken commentator on these topics across the press, with past appearances in Newsweek, Al Jazeera, City A.M., and InvestmentWeek, among others.

 Orynbayev started his career in banking and was Chairman of First Heartland Securities, which executed the turnaround of Jusan Bank.
 He has also held a number of Board-level roles at the National Bank of Kazakhstan and the Agency for Regulations of Financial Markets.